ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 So what do you do?
 You'd be well advised to

-find a therapist - who you like, trust and get along with - with a
+find a professional - who you like, trust and get along with - with a

 University Diploma, BSc or BA Degree or Post Graduate Diploma